Full Array Led vs OLED in a TV - What’s the Difference?

 ✓ Better for gamers due to a faster response time and often higher refresh rate.

-Sony X90L (Full Array LED) - WEaknesses
+Sony X90L (Full Array LED) - Weaknesses

 ✖ Not ideal for off-axis viewing as blacks can become washed out.
 Choose X95L for X-Wide Angle technology